Guidance

 This animation from the Environment Agency (4.5 mins) describes knowledge management and what it means for the way we work.

-We encourage the use of simple KM tools and techniques to help individuals and teams seek, share and use knowledge to improve practice.
-Many people instinctively know they should be doing this, but it doesn’t always happen.
-Our KM toolbox describes some common tools, techniques and processes that help create the right environment for knowledge sharing and learning.
+We encourage the use of simple KM tools to help teams seek, share and use knowledge in their work.
+Our KM toolbox describes some common tools and techniques that support knowledge sharing and learning.

 Overview of knowledge mobilisation (KMb)

-Knowledge mobilisation describes any activity or process that facilitates the transfer of high-quality evidence from research into effective changes in health policy, clinical practice, or products.
-It aims to close the gap between what is known from research/evidence and the implementation of this knowledge into policy and practice.
+Knowledge Mobilisation (KMb) is part of Knowledge Management.
+It is the process of turning research evidence into effective changes in health policy, clinical practice or products.
+It is an iterative, two-way process where researchers engage stakeholders to close the gap between what is known from research and what makes it into policy and practice.

 Our Service Offer